Transversal architecture for megaquop-scale quantum simulation with neutral atoms: Transversal STAR architecture with high-rate QEC codes

 The cyclic shift automorphisms in the self-dual HGP construction generally act within the subsets of either homological or cohomological~\cite{Breuckmann2021} logical code qubits, whose logical operator supports are disjoint.
 These two classes of logical qubits arise naturally from the hypergraph product structure: homological logical qubits correspond to those whose logical $Z$ operators are supported on the left physical qubit block, which is associated with the tensor product of the column (bit) spaces of the classical codes.
 In contrast, cohomological logical qubits have logical $Z$ operators supported on the right physical qubit block, stemming from the tensor product of the row (check) spaces of the classical parity-check matrix.
 Generically, the two subsets differ in size due to the asymmetry in the classical parity-check matrix.
 This is not a limitation; rather, it means that a typical quantum hardware implementation will execute two quantum simulations in parallel, one on each subset of dual qubits, possibly with differing system sizes.
 In particular, for the HGP construction based on classical BCH codes with parameters $[[2n^2,2k^2,d]]$, as shown in Fig.~\ref{fig:Fig9_qLDPC_STAR}(c), the equality of homological and cohomological logical qubit spaces is ensured.
+Finally, we note that for cyclic HGP constructions, the derived shift automorphisms do not close periodically, since the last logical representative in a sequence is not mapped to the first one.
+This is, however, generally not a significant limitation for simulations with open boundary conditions; the superfluous operation resulting from the shift of the last qubit is uncomputed during the inverse shift.

-More generally, the cyclic shift automorphism property we require could be inherited from specific classes of quasicyclic classical codes~\cite{Xu2025}, or a lifted product code construction such as bivariate-bicycle codes~\cite{Bravyi2024, eberhardt2024}, providing a variety of co-design opportunities.
-We note in particular that Ref.~\cite{Xu2025} discusses in detail the neutral-atom implementation of some gates that stem from cyclic shift automorphisms.
+Beyond cyclic HGP codes based on classical BCH codes, a related construction can be based on duals of self-orthogonal BCH codes.
+Among these, binary simplex codes with parameters $[2^{m}-1, m, 2^{m-1}]$ are of particular interest due to good code distances and self-orthogonality for $m \geq 3$~\cite{Macwilliams1977}, and solid encoding rates for intermediate $m$.
+The HGP construction thus leads to self-dual quantum codes with parameters $[[(2^{m}-1)^2, 2m^2, 2^{2m-1}]]$.
+Recently, a general search for cyclic HGP codes with good parameters and performance in~\cite{Aydin2025}, has reported simplex-based $[[450,32,8]]$ HGP code as having megaquop suitable memory performance under circuit level noise ($4.5 \times 10^{-7}$ logical error rate per qubit at $p_{\mathrm{ph}}=10^{-3}$).
+Furthermore, other non-simplex self-orthogonal BCH duals have been reported, demonstrating the construction's general promise.